-5. Build a Fort
+4. Build a fort.

-6. Bob for Apples
+5. Bob for apples.

-Make a list of red, white, and blue items around your house (a red blanket, a white notebook, a blue lunchbox, etc.) and have the kids check off the items as you find them.
+Make a list of red, white, and blue items around your house (a red blanket, a white notebook, a blue lunchbox, etc.) and have the kids check off the items as they find them.

-8. Have a Ketchup Competition
+8. Have a ketchup competition.

 Grab a bottle of ketchup, paper plates, and LOTS of napkins.
 Then, have each person take turns drawing their best patriotic image (flag, eagle, U.S.A.) on a plate using the ketchup bottle.

-9. Go for a Patriotic Picnic
+9. Go for a picnic.

-10. Have a Parade
+10. Have a Wiffle Ball home run derby.

-11. Bake an American Cake
+11. Bake an American cake.

-Take turns completing steps of the recipe, stick it in the oven, and then cover it with white frosting, red strawberries, and blueberries.
+Take turns completing steps of the cake recipe, stick it in the oven, and then cover it with white frosting, red strawberries, and blueberries.

 Sound off: What are some other fun ideas for the 4th of July?